Italy Student Permit:

 Italy like all the other European countries follows the Bologna system.

-Non-EU citizens must obtain a student visa in order to study in Italy.
-There are two types of student visas depending on the length of the program:
+Non-EU citizens must obtain a student permit in order to study in Italy.
+There are two types of student permits depending on the length of the program:

-- Visa type C: Short-stay visa or travel visa valid for one or more entries and for a period not exceeding 90 days
+- Visa type C: Short-stay permit or travel permit valid for one or more entries and for a period not exceeding 90 days

-- Visa type D: Long-stay visa valid for more than 90 days
+- Visa type D: Long-stay permit valid for more than 90 days

 Italian language requirement